jankotek/JDBM3/README.md

 Introduction
 ============
-All classes are contained in package `net.kotek.jdbm`.
+All classes are contained in package `org.apache..jdbm`.
 There are only two important classes: `DBMaker` is builder which configures and opens database. `DB` is database itself, it opens collections and controls transactions.
 Collections in JDBM mimic their `java.util` counter parts.
 TreeMap uses an on-disk ordered auto-balanced B*Tree index, LinkedList is stored as self referencing entries and so on.
 Everything should be thread safe (currently under testing).

 Maven Dependency
 ----------------